-Samsung crafting Android-powered portrait QWERTY handset for Sprint?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung crafting Android-powered portrait QWERTY handset for Sprint?Alex Wagner - Editorial Director of News and Content

 Lately we've been seeing a bit of a resurgence in the portrait QWERTY form factor on devices not named BlackBerry, including the Pixi, DROID Pro, and Venue Pro.
 Thanks to a newly-leaked photo, we now know that Samsung will be following up their Blackjack devices with a new portrait keyboarded phone of their own.
 As you can see in the image above, the handset is running an unknown flavor of Android and is headed for Sprint at some point in the future.
 There's little else to glean from the photos, although there's speculation that the screen resolution is in the neighborhood of 480x320.
 Check out one more shot below.